 Subsequently, my life and focus shifted dramatically, and my life-long commitment to spiritual, psychological, and bodily transformation emerged.
 Over the years, this path has taken me through an array of spiritual practices, healing processes, and embodied and energetic disciplines, including Kabbalah, Advaita Vedanta, Jungian analysis, and others.
 Perhaps foremost among these has been the practice of taijiquan (t’ai chi ch’uan), qigong, and meditation in the Daoist and Buddhist tradition, chiefly under the auspices of Dr. Benjamin R. Tong, to whom I owe a debt beyond my ability to express.

 Some of the other teachers in the worlds of spirit, psyche, and body to whom I am most grateful are: Liu Ming, Dr. Randy Sugawara, Dr. Steven Joseph, Dr. Nan Fink Geffen, Rabbi Avram Davis, Eve Soldinger, Sat Chuen Hon, Diane Montoya, and Sifu Jeffrey Yuen.

-As a psychologist, as a practitioner of Chinese medicine, and in my personal life, I am deeply committed to the path of the heart; I feel privileged to be a part of people’s process of healing, which I consider to be a sacred task, and am grateful to my teachers, to my ancestors, and to those who have helped me on my own path of healing and recovery.
+As a practitioner of Chinese medicine, as a psychologist, and in my personal life, I am deeply committed to the path of the heart; I feel privileged to be a part of people’s process of healing, which I consider to be a sacred task, and am grateful to my teachers, to my ancestors, to my family–especially my wife and son–and to all those who have helped me on my own path of healing and recovery.